destiny-evidence/destiny-repository/docs/procedures/robot-automation.rst

 Request Missing Abstract
 ^^^^^^^^^^^^^^^^^^^^^^^^

-This percolator query matches on references that don't have an abstract and have received a DOI.
+This percolator query matches on imported references that don't have an abstract and have received a DOI.

 .. code-block:: json